 Thank you for taking the time to review the manuscripts submitted for publication.
 When you serve your colleagues by providing comments, you become part of the Peer Review Board.
+In order to participate, please read the manuscripts using the links below.
+Within the links, you can find the manuscript as well the forum to provide your review via "comments".

 Important points to remember during your review: